openharmony/docs/en/application-dev/database/database-datashare-guidelines.md

 - **normalizeUri**

   Converts the URI provided by the client to the URI used by the server.
-This API can be overridden as required.

 - **denormalizeUri**

   Converts the URI used by the server to the initial URI passed by the client.
-This API can be overridden as required.

-Before implementing a **DataShare** service, create a **DataShareExtensionAbility** object in the DevEco Studio project as follows:
+Before implementing a **DataShare** service, you need to create a **DataShareExtensionAbility** object in the DevEco Studio project as follows:

 1. In the **ets** directory of the **Module** project, right-click and choose **New > Directory** to create a directory named **DataShareAbility**.

 2. Right-click the **DataShareAbility** directory, and choose **New > TypeScript File** to create a file named **DataShareAbility.ts**.

-3. In the **DataShareAbility.ts** file, import the **DataShareExtensionAbility** and other dependencies.
+3. In the **DataShareAbility.ts** file, import **DataShareExtensionAbility** and other dependencies.

    ```ts
    import Extension from '@ohos.application.DataShareExtensionAbility';